YorkshireGinger/MAAC/README.md

 ```bash
 python run.py --as_of_date YYYY-MM-DD
 ```
 - `--as_of_date`: The analysis start date in `YYYY-MM-DD` format where BUY portfolio is constructed.
 Defaults to `2025-06-01` if not provided.
-This as_of_date MUST be atleast 100 days before todays data to allow the backtest to run.
+This as_of_date MUST be atleast 100 days before todays date to allow the backtest to run.
 The data collection window for the agents to analyse is then set at 4 months prior to this as_of_date to ensure we get alteast 1 earnings quarter for financial metrics.

 Example:
 ```bash